JericoFX/ox_inventory/README.md

 > _A real open-source community thrives on transparency, inclusion, and mutual respect — not on intimidation or control._

 This fork is maintained with full respect for the spirit and principles of open source.
 I deeply appreciate the foundational work by Overextended — all credit goes to them.
-However, it’s important to be clear: **open-source software is not a tool for personal power, gatekeeping, or hostility**.
+However, it's important to be clear: **open-source software is not a tool for personal power, gatekeeping, or hostility**.
 It belongs to everyone who respects its license and contributes in good faith.

 The **GNU General Public License v3 (GPL-3)** allows anyone to use, modify, and redistribute software — even commercially — as long as the same license is preserved and the original authors are credited.
-This license exists to promote **freedom and collaboration**, not exclusion or ownership over ideas once they’re published.
+This license exists to promote **freedom and collaboration**, not exclusion or ownership over ideas once they're published.

 Toxic behavior, cliques, or fear-based moderation are antithetical to what open source stands for.
 I do not support or endorse any group or individual who uses community spaces to enforce such dynamics.

-Some may ask why this project isn’t based directly on the original repositories.
+Some may ask why this project isn't based directly on the original repositories.
 The answer is straightforward: this fork extends support and improvements for **QBCore**.
 I believe every developer deserves access to robust tools and respectful collaboration, no matter their choice of framework.

 > ⚠️ Please **DO NOT seek support** for this fork in any of their forums, Discord servers, or GitHub repositories.
 > Due to the openly hostile environment and their explicit rejection of QBCore, doing so is neither appropriate nor productive.